foomo/neosproxy/README.md

 curl
 ----

-Some curl examples for locale development.
+Some curl examples for local development.

 start proxy